rotsen18/ToDo_list_API/README.md

 Python must already be installed on your system

-If you want to run locally, postgre must be installed and a database must be created with the appropriate user
+If you want to run locally, PostgreSQL server must be installed and a database must be created with the appropriate user

 ```shell